Skip to main content

 A SCRUM team consists of the following roles:

-• Product Owner - accountable for delivering valuable product increments (features), managing product backlog and communicating with stakeholders.
+• Product Owner - accountable for delivering valuable product increments (features), managing the product backlog and communicating with stakeholders.

 In a SCRUM team, a business analyst can assume one of the following roles depending on the organization structure:

-• Business Analyst as part of the Development Team who supports the Product Owner in Analysis activities.
+• Business Analyst as part of the Development Team who supports the Product Owner in Analysis activities

 • Dual role of Business Analyst and Product Owner